akullpp/akGulp/README.md

 ## Deprecation Warning

-It is recommended that you use Vue, React or even Angular 2 at this point.
+I recommend that you use the CLI tools of Vue, React or even Angular 2 and therefore won't update this module anymore.

+Raise an issue or create a pull request if you want an update.

 ## Description